How Much Does Title Insurance Cost?

 Shop around and compare title companies

 You may save a lot of money by comparing title rates and fees before choosing a title insurance company.
-We found that title fees can vary by as much as 40%, depending on which provider you go with.
+While researching costs, we found that title fees can vary by as much as 40%, depending on which provider you use.[1]

 Though title fees can vary significantly, title insurance premiums may not.
 These premiums are regulated by each state's department of insurance, so they likely won’t change much from company to company.